dn0418/Python-Image-Morpher/README.md

   <i>Redesigned & Resizable GUI (WIP)</i>
 </p>

+I have included the project's current Python interpreter in this repository, so it should <i>theoretically</i> be plug and play, should you wish to download and experiment with the program yourself.

 In the future, I plan to continue improving on this neat little program.
 Currently, I have ideas regarding:

 - [ ] Color Picker Widget (User may specify color used for added/confirmed/chosen points and triangles)